-Publish your code openly and use open source technology to improve transparency, flexibility and accountability.
+Publish your code and use open source to improve transparency, flexibility and accountability.

-To meet point 3 of the Technology Code of Practice your plan or design must show you have considered the use of open source and publishing your code openly.
+To meet point 3 of the Technology Code of Practice your plan or design must show you’ve considered using open source and publishing your code openly.

 How open source differs to open standards